 Sculptra: Results appear gradually, as collagen is produced over time.
 Most patients report seeing the most significant improvements within a few months of their treatment, with a natural, youthful look.

-Radiesse: The effects of Radiesse are visible immediately after injection.
-The CaHA particles create an instant volumizing effect, and as they break down over time, they stimulate collagen production for long-lasting results.
+Radiesse: The effects of Radiesse dermal filler are visible immediately after injection.
+The CaHA particles create an instant volumizing effect, and as they break down over time, they stimulate collagen production for continued improvement and long-lasting results.

 Areas of Treatment

-Sculptra: Commonly used to treat deep facial wrinkles, nasolabial folds, and loss of volume in the cheeks.
-It can also be utilized for other areas like the temples, chin or to add volume and shape to the buttocks.
+Sculptra: Sculptra filler are commonly used to treat deep facial wrinkles, nasolabial folds, and loss of volume in the cheeks.
+It can also be used in other areas like the temples, and chin or to add volume and shape to the buttocks.

 Radiesse: While also used for similar indications as Sculptra, Radiesse has FDA approval for hand rejuvenation, addressing volume loss on the back of the hands.